 Nurturing high-growth businesses

 The sectoral and geographic diversity of high-growth enterprises naturally lends itself to discussions of support by federal, state, and local governments.
 Such steps can effectively cut regulatory red tape, refine tax laws, address immigration laws, and streamline patent procedures.
-For example, the recently passed JOBS Act should encourage firms to launch IPOs, by streamlining red tape, raising limits on soliciting private investors, and providing new funding sources.
+For example, the recently passed JOBS6 Act should encourage firms to launch IPOs, by streamlining red tape, raising limits on soliciting private investors, and providing new funding sources.

 Public-sector leaders should examine the policies that limit the growth of entrepreneurial small companies, as well as those that could spur it.
 But the private sector—and larger businesses, in particular—have a bigger role to play than is generally acknowledged.
 In fact, we believe that larger businesses should think more broadly and creatively about supporting and mentoring entrepreneurs, spurring demand for the products and services their businesses supply, and providing creative financing to tap mutually beneficial growth opportunities.

 Perhaps the most important starting point for large businesses is to change their mind-set regarding small-business entrepreneurs.
 Too many larger businesses rigidly view them as direct competitors, intent on dethroning large companies from leadership positions.
 Granted, this is sometimes true.
 However, in our experience many more vibrant entrepreneurs operate in complementary industries and are often overlooked as suppliers.
 By supporting burgeoning entrepreneurs, leaders of large businesses can help this critical segment of the economy while providing additional flexibility and options for their own organizations.